-VLC is a free legal center staffed by volunteer lawyers, paralegals and law students.
-The center serves low-income veterans and their families, providing brief legal advice, information and referrals on a variety of civil legal matters.
-Additionally, staff from the Dane County Veterans Service Office provides information about non-legal resources available to veterans.
+The Veterans Law Center (VLC) is a free walk-in legal clinic that serves low-income veterans and their families.
+Volunteer attorneys, along with paralegals and law students, provide brief legal advice, information and referrals on a variety of civil legal matters.
+Additionally, staff from the Dane County Veterans Service Office provides information about military benefits and other resources available to veterans.

 The University of Wisconsin Law School Pro Bono Program, in collaboration with the Dane County Bar Association, the Dane County Veterans Service Office, and Porchlight, Inc. developed the Veterans Law Center in 2012.
 Major funding is provided by the State Bar of Wisconsin and Habush, Habush & Rottier.

 The VLC provides brief legal advice, information and referrals on a wide variety of civil legal matters.
 Volunteer attorneys, paralegals and law students at the VLC:

 - Help identify the proper course of action in a legal matter

 - Assist with the completion of court forms

 - Provide referrals to alternative legal resources when appropriate

 Staff from the Dane County Veterans Service Office provides information about military benefits, programs and services available to veterans

 The VLC does NOT provide services (but may be able to suggest appropriate referrals) in the areas of DUIs and criminal matters.

 - Military service members who are low income